opulence-singh/BANK-MANAGEMENT-SYSTEM/README.md

-# Check the details of existing account
+# Check the details of the existing account

 for checking your existing account, you have to choose in between the following:
 1. account no